 • Although they are socially aggressive, they are also socially quick.

 • They go up to someone and say, “Hola!”
 The person, knowing Spanish responds, in Spanish, “Are you fine today?”
-They are intimidated at first but then realize they do know the word yes in Spanish so they say “Si!”
+They are intimidated at first but then realize they do know the word yes in Spanish.
+So they say “Si!”

 • Shockingly clever in solving problems.
 In a video game, there is a huge ancient shark.
 Someone tells them to stay away because no one can kill it.
 They lure it in with bait, punch it in the eye, and hack it to death.

-Interested in Health/Science
+Interested in Gut Health

 • It might seem crazy, but on the nearly same day in development, both of my older children took an interest in and talked to me about bacteria in their gut.